Athi183/MIND_BLISS/README.md

 ## Team Contributions
 - Asiya Muhammed Sali Thachavallath: Frontend developer.Designed the user interface and implemented the responsive layout.Prepared documentation.
 - Fathima Mehrin V S:  Frontend developer.Designed the user interface and implemented the responsive layout.Testing and debugging
-- Athira V: Backend developer and database manager.Managed the database.Fixed bugs, and optimized performance.
+- Athira V: Frontend developer.Designed the user interface and implemented the responsive layout.Fixed bugs and optimized performance.

 ---
 Made with ❤️ at TinkerHub